rickkln/gatsby-starter-simple/README.md

 1. [Blog posts](https://gatsby-starter-simple.web.app/blog/example-post) are implemented from the start via Gatsby dynamic pages, you can simply add any markdown file to the posts directory with the appropriate frontmatter.

+1. Mobile and Desktop Navigation are implemented via bottom navigation support on mobile resolutions.

 ## 🚀 Quick start

 1.  **Fork or clone this repository.**